nuejs/nue/packages/www/index.md

 ## The entire ecosystem in 1MB
-Full backend/frontend infrastructure designed the UNIX way
+What used to be 500MB is now 1MB

 [nue-stack]
-What used to be 500MB is now 1MB
+Full-stack development without the bloat and complexity

 ## Rapid application assembly
 Move fast by focusing on content and structure

 [nue-assembly]
-Build a scaleable architecture
+Construct apps and pages with a scalable architecture